LiKenun/nyc-opendata-search-results-scraper/README.md

 # NYC OpenData Search Results Scraper
-This tool, a Jupyter notebook, scrapes the data set search results page(s) of NYC OpenData’s website.
+This tool scrapes the search results page(s) of NYC OpenData’s website and then visits each item’s page to retrieve additional details such as the download links for the data set or any attachments related to it.

-## What it Gives You
+## How to Use
+The notebook is divided into several cells, the first of which provides the functions used by the rest of the notebook.
+Set the URL to the results page you want to scrape.
+Then run the cells in order.
+The second cell extracts search results, the third one extracts additional details about each result, and the fourth saves the scraped data into a pickle file.

+### Getting the Search Results
-It extracts the data from the first results page and all subsequent pages until it cannot find a link to the next page.
+It extracts the data from the first results page and all subsequent pages until it cannot find a link to the following page.
 For each page, it looks for the result elements and maps each one to a dictionary.
 The dictionary schema is as follows:
 * **name** (string): the name of the item
 * **link** (string): the link to the page with more information about the item
 * **category** (string): the category of the item (e.g., *Education*)